 Yellow-blazing – driving, hitch-hiking, or walking on a paved road to avoid a difficult section of trail.
 Term is derived from the Appalachian Trail, due to the yellow stripes on the roads that run alongside most of the AT.

-Yogi-ing – The good-natured art of “letting” food be offered cheerfully by strangers without actually asking them directly (If you ask, it’s begging!).
+Yogi or Yogi-ing – Letting food be offered by strangers without actually asking them directly (If you ask, it’s begging!).
+Typically done by buttering them up or being overly nice but never begging.
+Much like Yogi the Bear!

 YMMV – “Your Mileage May Vary”, hiker jargon for “this worked for me, but your results/opinions might not be the same.”